thenizix/Freeghost/README.md

 ### Core Philosophy
 The FreeGhost Secure Identity Node is built on these fundamental principles:
-- Self-contained operation with minimal external dependencies
+- Self-contained operation with minimal not critical external dependencies
 - Privacy-first design with mathematical guarantees
 - Quantum-resistant security at all layers
 - Pluggable architecture for extensibility